dj80hd/culture-of-quality/QUESTIONS.md

 * Are updates to this information performed alongside feature updates and bug fixes?

 * Is their a mechanism within this information repository to reward those that contribute positively ?  (e.g. Stack Exchange allows members to up vote questions and answers)

+* Do web applications wrap a lower level REST or JSON API that can be tested without the UI.
+Likewise, do GUI applications wrap a command line that can be easily tested and automated without the UI ?